Matcha bowl care and handling guide | Learn the correct way to handle each type of bowl

 Also known as Awatade, it is characterized by its soft milky white color.

-This matcha bowl is representative of Kyoto ware, with a warmth characteristic of pottery and striking colored and gold paintings.
+This matcha bowl is representative of Kyoto ware, with the warmth of pottery and striking colored and gold paintings.

-The white, soft base has crazing and tea stains easily seep in.
-It is important to boil it in water and wash and dry it promptly.
+The soft white base has crazing and tea stains easily soak in.
+It is important to blanch the pot in hot water and wash and dry it promptly.

 Raku ware

-Matcha bowl Kuroraku Horaku - Handcrafted Japanese pottery from Kyoto - Kyo ware / Kiyomizu ware.
+Matcha bowl, black Raku, Horaku - Handcrafted Japanese pottery from Kyoto - Kyo ware / Kiyomizu ware.

-These hand-kneaded matcha bowls are representative of Japan and come in a variety of colors including red Raku, black Raku, and brown.
+These hand-formed matcha bowls are representative of Japan and come in red, black, and brown varieties.

-It is made by rapid heating and cooling, giving it an attractive luster and earthy texture.
+It is made by rapid heating and cooling, and has an attractive luster and earthy texture.

-Because it is soft and easily broken, it is best to hand wash it and air dry it.
+Because it is soft and easily breaks, it is best to hand wash it and air dry it.

 natural glaze

-This matcha bowl has a wabi-sabi feel, which is common in Shigaraki ware and Hagi ware.
+This matcha bowl evokes the feeling of wabi-sabi, a style often found in Shigaraki ware and Hagi ware.

-When items are fired in a climbing kiln, ash from the wood used as fuel naturally falls on them during the firing process, creating an ash glaze that allows you to enjoy the beautiful scenery.
+When fired in a climbing kiln, ash from the wood used as fuel naturally falls on the piece during firing, creating an ash glaze that allows you to enjoy the beautiful scenery.

-Despite its ceramic appearance, it is fired at high temperatures and is therefore sturdy, but care must be taken as the unglazed parts are prone to absorbing water.
+Despite its typical ceramic appearance, it is fired at high temperatures and is therefore sturdy, but be careful as the unglazed parts are prone to absorbing water.

 Tenmoku glaze

-This is a historic matcha bowl that was brought over from China at the same time as the matcha culture.
+This is a historic matcha bowl that was introduced from China at the same time as the culture of matcha.

 Iron-based glazes in black and amber.
 The style varies greatly depending on the maker, from glossy jet black to beautiful mottled patterns that develop in the kiln.